ShipBit/sveltekit-prismic-starter/README.md

 -   change `name` in package.json to your project name
 -   check & replace all occurences of 'TODO' in this project for customization & setup
 -   use <https://realfavicongenerator.net/> to generate your favicons and put the output in /static.
-Override existing images
+Override existing images.
--   verify sitemap logic and paths in
+-   verify sitemap logic and paths in src/sitemap.xml.ts

 ## Developing